 He is married to Natalie and they have three children.

-Keith Reynolds is passionate about walking alongside others and helping them to realise their full potential.
+Keith Reynolds is passionate about walking alongside others and helping them to realize their full potential.
 He is adept at supporting at an individual level and through leading or facilitating teams, motivating each person towards a higher plane of confidence and purpose.

 Keith’s breadth of business leadership and governance experience, combined with his relational skills, compassion and encouragement to others, have led him to be a natural coach throughout his career.

-Keith has had a corporate career with over 30 years international experience within the infrastructure sector.
+Keith has had a corporate career with over 30 years of international experience within the infrastructure sector.
 Keith has gained a rich cultural awareness and understanding of business and community engagement through leading large private and public listed international businesses, holding positions as Director, CEO and MD, and living and working in Ghana, Singapore, Thailand, U.K, New Zealand and Australia.

 Whilst enjoying success in his career Keith felt a strong calling to a greater purpose in his life.
 He was directed towards Bob Buford’s book, HalfTime, and he has never looked back.
-Keith was subsequently elected to the Board of a strong independent Christian charity providing care to the community – and was later invited to join the executive team where he leads a broad portfolio of services and provides coaching to other leaders across the organisation.
+Keith was subsequently elected to the Board of a strong independent Christian charity providing care to the community – and was later invited to join the executive team where he leads a broad portfolio of services and provides coaching to other leaders across the organization.

 As a qualified HalfTime coach Keith applies his open, warm personality and business skills to encourage other business leaders and to help them re-evaluate their capacity, re-discover their potential and pursue their true purpose in life.